futureofcoding/futureofcoding.org/links.md

 * [Programming and Programming Languages - 2010](http://www.vpri.org/pdf/rn2010001_programm.pdf)
+  * Looking at all this EToys inspired me to find this thread http://forum.world.st/Why-is-Scratch-more-popular-than-Etoys-td3787377.html
+  * He draws a comparison between mathmatics and programming language to better help explain programming languages, but it's useful to me in the opposite way.
+I think it would be neat if mathmatics used the terminology of "langauge" to explain why so many different sets of notation exist.
+For example, maxwell's equations, or even e=mc2.
+Are they the same as the algebra I learned in middle school?
+I know the calculus is not because there are new symbols.

 * [Worlds: Controlling the Scope of Side Effects - 2011](http://www.vpri.org/pdf/tr2011001_final_worlds.pdf)
+  * This is my second reading of this paper (skimming this time)
+  * Seems like a reasonable idea.
+Reminds me of the singleton-state of the Flux "control pattern"
+  * I think I'm convinced: having "implicit scope" is bad.
+If you want something on the global object, you should specify it (this becomes less of a typing problem in a structured editor).
+This is good because 1) it makes scope more understandable, 2) it makes variable declaration and object-key assignment unified, and 3) it allows global state to be a first-class object, not some special object.
+  * I'm not sure I'm 100% convinced of the git-like branching and committing workflow.
+Seems a little over the top in some ways, but I do like how it gives you "undo for free".

 * [The Future of Reading Depends on the Future of Learning Difficult to Learn Things - 2013](http://www.vpri.org/pdf/future_of_reading.pdf)
+  * "McLuhan pointed out that what is most important about a communications medium is *what we have to become* in order to use it fluently."
+Currently, you have to become part-turing-machine and part-nerd in order to program computers.
+This is bonkers.
+  * O.K.
+Moore predated Papert and has a notion of "responsive environment" which sounds a lot like a microworld.
+He also defines the word "autotelic, if engaging in it is done for its own sake rather than for obtaining rewards or avoiding punishments that have no inherent connectino with the activity itself."
+  * "One of the interesting rules of the environment is that children can leave any time they want, but they cannot come back until the next day (this is very similar to one of Montessori's principles about choice of toys.)"
+Very interesting!
+I'd be curious to read more into the pros and cons of this approach.
+While it might have the intended first-order effects (getting kids to stick to certain things for longer time, less flitting around), the second-order effects seem uncertain, for example, I wonder if it makes kids feel manipulated or artifically controlled, or another example, if it prevents kids from taking a break when they need one.
+  * This seems to be mostly about "Seymour/Socrates in a box" which today is super expensive because you have to create these systems by hand, but one day (maybe soon) could be cheap with AI, which is what the following paper is about...

 * [Towards Making a Computer Tutor for Children of All Ages - 2016](http://www.vpri.org/pdf/tr2016002_tutor.pdf)
+  * "the system may have a database of common user mistakes and advice for correcting them" this sounds similar to the approach I was going to take with IMACS/Samantha
+  * They discuss possilities to make a Clippy-like agent the user talks to, should it be older than them?
+Younger?
+An expert?
+Learning it for the first time like them?
+More than one of them?
+(It strikes me that statistically there must be someone who wants to learn something and a near-peer who can help them with that thing at the same time.
+There was a neat iPad app that paired a student 1 chapter ahead with a mentee one chapter behind in SICP.
+I don't think it took off but I LOVE the idea.)
+Take into account student pupil size and finger pointing through webcam.
+  * In the first phase, having humans do the tutoring while "pretending" to be AI from a remote computer is a good first step to collect data.
+It's important to collect as much data here as possible, potentially more than a comptuer webcam can capture, so maybe bringing students into an experiment room would be good.
+  * The second phase is to begin to build out computer models to detect various user states and "suggest" responses to them that a human can approve of.
+This sounds eerily similar to the model that many virtual assistant companies, like Clara, are taking, which I find a little nerve-racking because it takes years to test out the riskiest part.
+I think I'd try my best to not raise money for such a system and instead do it all making money for as long as possible.
+That is, the students would be paying basically for a human tutor (20% discount or so) but the interface would be indistinguishable from an AI so that you can slowly phase out the human.
+  * Another thing that comes to mind here is that teaching comptuer science to teachers isn't *that* hard.
+Through The Coding Space, we've found it quite scalable.
+The main thing holding us back, ironically enough, is finding enough use for those teachers, because we can only put them to work 15ish hours per week in afterschool settings, and thus can only hire part-time teachers who are notoriously short-term employees, which means we can't invest as much in their continued development, and they end up giving back to our community of teachers less, which makes it all less scalable.

 * [Stream Processing with a Spreadsheet](https://link.springer.com/chapter/10.1007/978-3-662-44202-9_15)
   * skimmed. the calculus went right over my head